biof509/spring2019/syllabus/index.rst

 * `Class grading system <https://okpy.org>`_

-First class: 7th February 2019 at 5:30pm in building 60, room 162.

 Final classes: 6th and 16th of May 2019

 *This document is subject to revision.
-Last revised 7th February 2019.*
+Last revised 14th February 2019.*

 Course Description
 ------------------